Financial Aid Satisfactory Academic Progress Policy for Financial Aid Recipients

 (30 TR + 50 DVU) x .67 = 53.6

 *Calculations not resulting in whole numbers are rounded to the nearest whole credit

 If a student has failed to meet both the qualitative (GPA) and/or quantitative (pace) standards will receive notification from the financial aid office in writing – by mail and/or by email.
 Students who fail to make satisfactory progress after the warning period lose their aid eligibility for the following term unless they successfully appeal and are placed on probation or the student attends summer school and successfully meets the stated requirements.

 Attempted Credits: Transfer credits brought in to the college are counted towards attempted credits and are also counted as earned credits and are applied to pace.
 Withdraws (W), incompletes (I), and course failure (F, FA) are counted towards attempted credits.
 Remedial courses are counted as attempted credits.
 Remedial courses needed to maintain full time enrollment will be counted towards the pace requirement.
 Repeat courses will not count towards attempted credits if the repeat course is taken to achieve qualitative (GPA) Satisfactory Academic Progress.
-As defined by the Department of Education, Delaware Valley College will only allow a student to retake previously passed coursework one time and count the coursework in the student’s enrollment status.
+As defined by the Department of Education, Delaware Valley University will only allow a student to retake previously passed coursework one time and count the coursework in the student’s enrollment status.
 For example: the student is retaking the coursework in an attempt to meet an academic standard such as better grade for financial aid consideration.

 Incomplete grades: The student must contact the financial aid office when the Incomplete is graded.
 If an Incomplete grade is not completed by timeline indicated in the Academic Regulation policies the grade could revert to and F and will then count towards the qualitative (GPA) progression requirement.
 Students who change majors will have their coursework for their original major count as attempted credits.